bytewax/hacking-hacker-news/README.md

 ## Analyzing Prolific Hacker News Commenters and Trending Stories in real-time

 If you are like me, you eventually get tired of whatever algorithm is serving you your media.
 Whether it is Twitter (oops, I mean X) or Reddit, or Hacker News (HN).
-My recent work with the Hacker News API for a conference talk (Link to talk) sparked a new curiosity.
-After delving into Hacker News and Bytewax, I've set my sights on a new challenge: creating a customizable dashboard to serve up my HN stories in a personal way.
+My recent work with the Hacker News API for a [conference talk on RAG for AI](https://www.youtube.com/watch?v=lRleB4E0Fk4&t=4s) sparked a new curiosity.
+After the RAG pipelines for AI work using Hacker News with Bytewax, I was curious about a new challenge: creating a customizable dashboard to serve up my HN stories in a personal way.

-In this blog post, I'll share my journey of combining different technologies (Bytewax, Proton, and Grafana) to create such a personalized dashboard.
-I find a fusion of real-time tech thrilling: the flexibility of imperative programming with Python (Bytewax) and the power of declarative data processing through SQL (Proton).
+In this blog post, I'll share how I (with support from [Jove from Timeplus](https://www.linkedin.com/in/jovezhong/)) combining different technologies (Bytewax, Proton, and Grafana) to create such a personalized dashboard.
+The combination of the products is really fun (My opinion :slightly_smiling_face:); You get the flexibility of imperative programming with Python (Bytewax) and the power of declarative data processing through SQL (Proton).

 I sketched out the result below.
 At the end, you'll see a Grafana dashboard that dynamically shows your personalized news.
 It is powered by a Bytewax pipeline streaming HN stories and comments into Proton where I join and analyze the data in real time.

 ![hn_proton_grafana(1)](https://github.com/bytewax/developer-relations/assets/6073079/485f6bba-3620-47d9-b937-738680dfab57)

-Want to skip to the code → Run the full pipeline and dashboard with docker compose from the [repo](https://github.com/timeplus-io/proton/tree/develop/examples/hackernews).
+Want to skip to running the code → Run the full pipeline and dashboard with `docker compose up`.

 ## Introducing Bytewax

-Jove (One of Timeplus's founders) and I met for a Streaming Caffeine podcast before, I shared why I started Bytewax, and Jove talks about why they started Timeplus/Proton.
+Jove (One of Timeplus' founders) and I met for a Streaming Caffeine podcast before, I shared why I started Bytewax, and Jove talks about why they started Timeplus/Proton.
 Watch the whole episode [here](https://youtu.be/FJIOmB64h1k?si=ZxVkwo2SX4M_IprO)!

 Bytewax is an [open-source project](https://github.com/bytewax/bytewax) known for facilitating custom connections to many data sources.
 The often complex task of processing streaming data is much more manageable with it.
 For many of us, its input and output API will look friendly and familiar.
 The ability to run Python native code and re-use the Python libraries you already know also lowers the learning barrier.
 In this post, I will showcase these advantages while building a custom input connector that will read Hacker News (yes, the Hacker News) updates to keep track of trending posts and prolific commenters.

 ## Timeplus and Proton

 Proton is a really cool open source project built on top of the much-loved project, Clickhouse.
 The company behind the project, Timeplus was started by Splunk engineers out of their experience and learnings while building streaming engines at Splunk.

-As described on their website and marekting materials:
+As described on their website and marketing materials:
 _"Timeplus is a unified platform tailored for both streaming and historical data processing.
 At the heart of Timeplus is Proton, an open source project that functions as a streaming SQL engine, a fast and lightweight alternative to Apache Flink in a single binary, powered by ClickHouse.
 Proton is heralded for its ability to unlock streaming data value using SQL, offering a powerful end-to-end capability for processing streaming and historical data quickly and intuitively."_

 _"With Proton, even on a single commodity machine, you can get 4-millisecond end-to-end latency and a benchmark of 10+ million events per second.
 This powerful core engine is now open-sourced under Apache 2.0 License, providing flexible deployment options with no external service dependencies."_